VinhhDo/Risk-Analysis-Project/README.md

 <br />Executives at this company have hired you as a data science consultant to identify the factors that lead to customers fully paying the loan.
 In essence, this exercise aims to predict/classify NotFullyPaid, using all of the other variables as independent variables.

 ## Objective
+#### • What factors contribute to loans not being fully paid based on exploratory analysis?

 <p align="center">
   <img src="https://github.com/VinhhDo/Risk-Analysis-Project/assets/98499217/28cd6fb3-2c87-44cd-a377-936b9ab192d2" alt="Lending-DatasetAttributes">
 </p>